cksystemsteaching/selfie/README.md

 ### Assignments

+The notion of assignment of a value to a variable, or more generally to a memory location, is the key distinguishing feature of imperative programming.
+The semantics of assignment ultimately requires introducing the notion of program or machine state *before* and *after* executing an assignment.
+Similar to expressions, we first focus on a strict subset of the C\* grammar that defines *variable assignments* which only enable assignment of values to variables:

 ```ebnf
 assignment = identifier "=" expression .
 ```

+An example of a variable assignment is `x = x + 1`.
+In terms of syntax, the assignment operator `=` is obviously a binary operator with lower precedence than any other operator in expressions yet the only binary operator in C\* that is right-associative.
+In other words, `x = x + 1` is grouped as in `x = (x + 1)`, and certainly not as in `(x = x) + 1`.
+As mentioned before, the left and right operands of `=` are called the left- and right-hand sides of an assignment, respectively.

+In terms of semantics, ...

 ```ebnf
 assignment = ( [ "*" ] identifier | "*" "(" expression ")" ) "=" expression .